Conflict: Global Terror

-Conflict: Global Terror (also called Conflict: Global Storm in Europe) is a tactical shooter video game developed by Pivotal Games and Synergenix, and published by SCi Games and 2K Games for PlayStation 2, Xbox and Microsoft Windows.
+Conflict: Global Terror (also called Conflict: Global Storm in Europe) is a tactical shooter video game developed by Pivotal Games and Synergenix, and published by SCi Games and 2K for PlayStation 2, Xbox and Microsoft Windows.
 It is the fourth installment in the Conflict series.

 The action focuses on an elite rapid response special forces unit, using the four original members of the Desert Storm series and a new member.
 Bradley, Foley, Connors, Jones and Sherman must overcome terrorists over many different countries, including Colombia, South Korea, Ukraine, Egypt, the Philippines and Kashmir.

 Gameplay

 The game plays primarily in third-person perspective with controls similar to a standard first-person shooter.
-The player directly controls one member of the team but can issue commands to teammates.
-The player can also swap direct control between any of the four characters on the fly.
+The player directly controls one member of the team at a time, but can issue commands to teammates and also swap direct control between any of the four characters on the fly.
 Such a control mechanism is designed to allow tactical play to emerge, with many players preferring a "slow and steady" approach, unlike many contemporary first- and third-person shooters.
 The AI in the game will advance, use cover, use grenades and retreat when injured.